ArtSabintsev/Harpy/README.md

 	/*
-	 Perform weekly check for new version of your app Useful if user returns to you app from background after extended period of time Place in applicationDidBecomeActive:
+	 Perform weekly check for new version of your app Useful if you user returns to your app from background after extended period of time Place in applicationDidBecomeActive:

 	 Also, performs version check on first launch.